 History & Mission

 Many women experience disrespect and abuse at health facilities and choose to deliver at home, putting themselves and their babies at risk of complications and death.
-Currently, 651 maternal deaths occur per 100,000 live births in Zimbabwe.
+Currently 458 maternal deaths occur per 100,000 live births in Zimbabwe.

 Training health workers on respectful maternity care and empowering women with the knowledge and confidence to lead their own care strengthens health systems and the relationship between a woman and her provider.
-WRA Zimbabwe is implementing respectful maternity care and self-care programs in the rural community of Kwekwe and working to imbed strong policies reinforcing both at the national level.
+WRA Zimbabwe is implementing respectful maternity care and self-care programs and working to embed strong policies reinforcing both at the national level.

 BIRTH PREPAREDNESS: Pregnant women from a maternity waiting home in Zimbabwe playing netball as part of Self-Care exercises.
 This image won the Best Photo award in the White Ribbon Alliance Self-Care photo competition.